Super-resolution of Green's functions on noisy quantum computers: Derivation of the effective Hamiltonian

-Thanks to particle number conservation and particle-hole symmetry, for the ground state, the second and fourth qubits always read $0$ and $1$, respectively.
-Moreover, we must also have that, for the state $\ket{\text{EX}} := X_1 X_2X_4\ket{\text{GS}}$, the second and fourth qubits always read $1$ and $0$, respectively.
-Consequently, the second and fourth qubits may be tapered off.
+where $0,\uparrow$ refers to the spin-up case in the impurity site.
+Thanks to particle number conservation and particle-hole symmetry, for the ground state, the second and fourth qubits always read $1$ and $0$, respectively.
+Consequently, for the state $\ket{\text{EX}} := X_1 X_2 X_4\ket{\text{GS}}$ the second and fourth qubits must always read $0$ and $1$, respectively, as they are simply the negated values associated with the ground state.
+The Green's function of interest can be written as

+For the particular Hamiltonian we are considering, the Green's function is symmetric, so we only need to consider the case $\sigma^\alpha=\sigma^\beta=X$ in \Cref{fig:qcircuit_BK} (see Supplemental Material \ref{sect:quantum_circuit}, where this result is derived, and the resulting \Cref{eq:G(t)_1site}).
+Looking at \Cref{fig:qcircuit_BK}, we may conclude that

+with $\ket{g},\ket{e}$ some quantum states in the $1,3$ subspace.
+Since $\Ham_{BK}$ either acts as the identity or $Z$ in qubits 2 and 4, then we have, from \Cref{fig:qcircuit_BK},

+with $\ket{g_f},\ket{e_f}$ some quantum states in the $1,3$ subspace.
+We observe that the values of qubits 2 and 4 are preserved throughout the Hamiltonian evolution.
+Consequently, these qubits may be tapered off.
 Renaming the third qubit as the second one, we reach two distinct Hamiltonians,